 Child Abuse Prevention Center — The Child Abuse Prevention (also known as CAP) Center is a United Way agency with a mission to “build healthy families and a strong Dallas community by preventing child abuse and neglect.”
 Visit this website to learn more about programs, events, and ways to get involved.
 The center claims it has served more than 36,000 clients.

 Dallas Children’s Advocacy Center (DCAC) — The DCAC investigates, prosecutes, and provides healing services for child abuse cases in Dallas County.
-Visit this website to learn more about what DCAC does and services it provides.
+Visit this website to learn more about what DCAC does and the services it provides.
 You can also learn more about the DCAC “Save Jane” campaign.

 Dallas Children’s Advocacy Center

 Dallas, Texas 75228